-Education The program has two major goals.
-The first is to provide a vehicle through which excellent students can be prepared not only for teaching positions in schools, industry, and other institutions, but for leadership roles in the field of education as well.
-The second goal is to prepare exceptionally capable and highly motivated students for difficult and challenging positions in all the areas that involve teachers, learners and the interactive process.
-Humanities The humanities honors program provides a humanistic focus on a student's course of studies.
+Humanties The humanities honors program provides a humanistic focus on a student's course of studies.
 Drawing upon literature, art, philosophy, history and religion, the program examines a wide variety of human ideals, goals and values from the classical to the modern era.